OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    I.e. you can create "dual boot" flash drive, for example:

-   * init it to GPT in QSINIT (or rewrite MBR code in it).
+   * init it to GPT in QSINIT
-   * create two partitions, set 1st to "EFI boot".
+   * create two partitions, set type of 1st to "EFI boot"
    * format both to FAT
-   * copy to first \EFI\BOOT\BOOTX64.EFI - something like EFI shell
+   * copy to first \EFI\BOOT\BOOTX64.EFI - something like EFI shell or EFI version of QSINIT.
-   * set up second as QSINIT boot partition (set "BIOS Bootable" attribute and install QSINIT to it).
+   * set up second as QSINIT boot partition (set "BIOS Bootable" attribute and install QSINIT to it)
-   * then you can choise in EFI BIOS menu: "YOUR DRIVE" or "UEFI: YOUR DRIVE", 1st will be QSINIT and 2nd - EFI shell.
+   * then you can choose in EFI BIOS boot devices menu: "YOUR DRIVE" or "UEFI: YOUR DRIVE", 1st will be QSINIT and 2nd - EFI shell.

    You can learn MBR/boot sector code details in